Go From Desert to Red Rocks in Just Two Hours

 Back at Hyatt Regency Scottsdale, send the kids (if you’ve got ‘em) to Camp Hyatt for some hands-on learning and then hightail it to Spa Avania for a personalized massage or facial that’s synched to the time of day.
 Speaking of time, give yourself plenty of it to soak in the mineral pool or bask in the sauna or steam shower.

 Of course “nightlife” depends on the kind of trip you’re on…kids love the old-timey ice cream and treats at Sugar Bowl.
 Coach House, Rusty Spur Saloon, Second Story Liquor Bar and Maya Day & Nightclub are great options for the grown-up set.
 Though, that’s really only a small taste of Scottsdale’s bar scene.
-Just stroll the streets of downtown and you’re bound to find a watering hole that suits your style.
+Just stroll the streets of Old Town and you’re bound to find a watering hole that suits your style.

 Day 3 – Sedona